About the DPhil in Clinical Medicine

 NDM admits about 60 postgraduate students each year for study and research towards a Doctor of Philosophy (DPhil) degree, which is the University of Oxford's equivalent of a PhD.

 The Careers Service at Oxford University reports that 6 months after leaving Oxford, postgraduate research students at NDM are on average earning £31,000 with 83.8% in employment and a further 11% in further study (e.g. Graduate Entry Medicine).

 See Funding Opportunities for full details about the scholarships available to NDM DPhil applicants.

-All applications received by 3 December 2021 will automatically be considered for the NDM Prize Studentship and other funding opportunities available within the Medical Sciences Division.
+All applications received by noon on 9 December 2022 will automatically be considered for the NDM Prize Studentship and other funding opportunities available within the Medical Sciences Division.
 Further studentships and scholarships may also be available and can be found using the fees, funding and scholarship search.